DavidSRoy/sociable/documentation/dev_docs.md

 Make sure you have npm installed.
 Also make sure you have the latest version 8.10.0.
 A sanity check you should perform after building a release is try calling the messaging endnpoints using an application such as Postman.

 For each app update to TestFlight, increment the build number by 1 under the Xcode project BEFORE pushing to GitHub.
-Use the same version number unless discussed prior with team members.
-Ideally validate expected behavior on physical device before pushing a release build to GitHub/TestFlight, and afterwards as a sanity check.
+Use the same version number as the prior release build unless discussed prior with team members.
+Ideally validate expected behavior on a physical device before pushing a release build to GitHub/TestFlight, and also afterwards as a sanity check.
 Be sure to note any bugs or discrepancies.